bayush11/Caltech_SURF_2023/README.md

 # Background

 Below I will be discussing the particle tracking project that was being done over a 10-week course at Caltech summer 2023.
+The main goal of this project is to track particles to figure out their velocity and size.
 I will give insight onto any results that I have gotten as well as provide code to help future readers of this document.
 The data of the grains and particles that will be discussed are available due to the work of Kim and Kyd who conducted particle experiments.
 Some important information to know is that GSD stands for grain size distribution and represents the sizes of the grains at the beginning of the experiments, while PSD is the particle size distribution and represents the particle sizes throughout the experiment.

 # Imaging Data